 The outcome?
 Parker House rolls - butter-rich inside and crisp on the outside with just an undertone of sweetness.
 The rest, as they say, is history.

-I can’t attest to the veracity of the tale, but I can say that these are unrivaled among all dinner rolls.
 Traditionally, Parker House rolls are served at Thanksgiving.
 However, the soft, tender rolls simply beg to be made every day.

-How to make Parker House rolls?
+How To Make Parker House Rolls?

 - In lukewarm milk, dissolve yeast and sugar.
 Let it sit for about ten minutes till the mixture is bubbly and foamy.